creativenucleus/bytejammer/README.md

 Cross-compatible on Windows, Mac, and Linux.

-## Runnning
+## Running

-To get the latest version, visit the [GitHub repo](https://github.com/creativenucleus/bytejammer), click on the `Actions` tab, and then click on the title of the top workflow run.
-At the bottom of the next page, you'll find a panel called `Artifacts` that contain zip builds.
-There will be better way to package, and I'll figure it out! :)
+To get the latest version, visit the [GitHub repo latest releases page](https://github.com/creativenucleus/bytejammer/releases/).

 Make sure you place it in a folder of its own.
 It will create a subfolder to hold some temporary files.